mlepinski/Data-Structures/Assignment 2/README.md

 **Submission:**

-After‌ ‌you‌ ‌have‌ ‌completed‌ ‌the‌ ‌assignment,‌ ‌please‌ ‌submit‌ ‌a‌ ‌zip‌ ‌file‌ ‌containing‌ ‌two‌ ‌java‌ ‌files:‌ ‌
+After‌ ‌you‌ ‌have‌ ‌completed‌ ‌the‌ ‌assignment,‌ ‌please‌ ‌submit‌ ‌a‌ ‌zip‌ ‌file‌ ‌containing‌ ‌three java‌ ‌files:‌ ‌

 * UnlimitedArraySlow.java‌
 * UnlimitedArrayFast.java‌ ‌